 “Unbeknownst to the advocates of telecommuting, the coming information superhighway portends an environmental disaster of the first magnitude”

-Personally, I shared the same concerns about Italy both during the COVID-19 lockdowns (see “experiential tourism” concerns here and well before them, in this 2011 post (Italian only, sorry) where I wrote, among other things:
+Personally, the first time I shared certain concerns is in this 2011 post (Italian only, sorry) where I wrote, among other things:

 “Many villages are beautiful, with fine air, etc. only and EXACTLY because they are very small, with very few residents and above all WITHOUT the bandwidth that many bumpkin city yuppies absolutely need to do their jobs."

 “Broadband in villages must be brought anyway, but not for us aspiring fugitives from the city.
 It must come for those who have always lived there and do not work “online”, but want to continue to leave a decent life there, without wasting money.
 Today even the small goat farmer needs, in order to stay in his village, to be able to sell his organic cheeses and file tax returns online.
 Broadband must come for him."